 Amyotrophic lateral sclerosis (ALS) is also called Lou Gehrig disease.
-It affects the nervous system.
-The nervous system includes your brain, spinal cord, and nerves.
-In ALS, the motor nerves that direct your muscles to move are damaged.
-These muscles gradually weaken, waste away, and can begin to twitch.
-Over time, ALS may lead to total paralysis (not able to move your muscles), including the muscles for breathing.
-It is a progressive disease that usually ends in death.
+ALS is a condition that damages the cells of your motor nerves.
+The motor nerves direct your muscles to move.
+These muscles gradually weaken and waste away.
+Over time, ALS may lead to total paralysis, including the muscles for breathing.
+It is a progressive disease that becomes fatal over time.

 What causes ALS?

-The cause of ALS is unknown, but may include:
+The cause of ALS is unknown, but may include any of the following:

-- Autoimmune disease: An autoimmune disease causes your immune system to attack some part of your body.
-In ALS, the body attacks its own nerves.
+- An autoimmune disease causes your immune system to attack some part of your body.
+ALS causes the body to attack its own nerves.

-- Chemical imbalance: Glutamate is a chemical in the brain that sends signals from one nerve to another.
+- A chemical imbalance such as too much glutamate can lead to nerve problems.
+Glutamate is a chemical in the brain that sends signals from one nerve to another.
 Too much glutamate may cause the motor neurons to die.

-- Frequent chemical exposure: ALS may be caused by chemical exposure, such as fertilizers and pesticides used in gardening and lawn care.
+- Frequent chemical exposure to fertilizers and pesticides used in gardening and lawn care may cause ALS.

-- Genetics: Your risk is greater if a family member has thyroid disease or an autoimmune disease.
+- Genetics may cause ALS.
+Your risk is greater if a family member has thyroid disease or an autoimmune disease.

 What are the signs and symptoms of ALS?